PixlOne/masterOptions/README.md

 make
 ```

-Installation is currently not possible.
+Installation is currently not implemented.